jppagala/goit-js-hw-10/README.md

 # goit-js-hw-10
-Homework #10 for JS Block
+Homework #10 in JS Block